Mai-Saber/mars-rover-solution/README.md

 3- obstacles: array of coordinates

-4- string : It is a group of letters as (R,L,F,B) which determines how the spacecraft will move
+4- string : A string from the letters (R,L,F,B) which determines how the spacecraft will move.

 -------------------------------------------------------------------------------------------------------------------------
 - Expected output: